 - Break a sweat.

 - Look at my vision board and repeat my goals.

-You are not limited to your 5 realistic fitness habits.
+You are not limited to your realistic fitness habits.
 If I want to drink more water I can.
-If I want to do a couple super intense work outs or work out twice in once day, I can.
-If I want to make sure my entire diet is on point every day with no sugar, I can.
-But at the VERY LEAST I need to make sure I can check these 5 things off my to-do list for each day.
+If I want to make sure I hit all my macros every day, I can.
+But at the VERY LEAST I need to make sure I can check these 4 things off my to-do list for each day.

 How to pick your realistic fitness habits

 Focus on positives.
 Pick things you will do instead of things you won’t.
 For example, don’t pick something like “I will not ___.”

 Narrow it down.
 Try to be specific with these.
 Avoid generalizations like “I will eat healthy.”
 Instead focus on a specific aspect of healthy eating you can make sure to do every day.

 Be realistic.
 Obviously you want to pick things that aren’t too difficult to accomplish.

 Make sure they align with your goals.
 If I decide I want to read a chapter in a book every night that’s a great habit to form, but it won’t get me to my fitness goals.
 Think, will doing this every day help me toward my end goal?

 Pick things that can be flexible.
 Life is always changing.
 Your habits that you choose need to be flexible.
 If you can’t realistically get to the gym everyday, or know you might not if the weather’s bad one day, pick a different habit you can also do at home.
 I can break a sweat indoors too, so that’s why I chose it.
 If I skip the gym, I don’t have an excuse to miss my workout.